 If you’re already caught in the title loan cycle, don’t despair.
 Here are seven strategies that might help you escape:

-5. 3 Safer, Less Expensive Alternatives to Car Title Loans
+Safer, Less Expensive Alternatives to Car Title Loans

 Before even considering a car title loan, explore these much safer options:

-Even when asking the question “can you get a title loan on a financed car?”, remember that the fact you’re considering risking a vehicle you’re still paying for should be a major red flag about the wisdom of this financial decision.
+Even when asking the question “can you get a title loan on a financed car?”, remember this: the fact you’re considering risking a vehicle you’re still paying for should be a major red flag about the wisdom of this financial decision.

 Frequently Asked Questions